tantalor/megaera/README.md

 Megaera also automatically exposes `handler` (the request handler) and `is_dev` (a boolean) values to the templates.

+## Local Configuration

+Megaera will look for an optional local configuration in `local.yaml`.

+The structure of the local configuration is a dictionary.
+Every value of the dictionary may optionally be a dictionary with _prod_ and _dev_ keys.
+In this case, the _prod_ value will be used in production and the _dev_ value will be used in development.

+The local configuration will automatically be cached in memcached under they key _local_config_.

+## JSON, YAML, Atom

+If a request's query parameters contain a `json`, `yaml`, or `atom` key, then the handler's default template will be ignored and the handler's response will be rendered in the desired format.

+For example, the `/?yaml` request will render your default in YAML.

+In the case of Atom, instead of rendering the "html" template, Megaera will loook for a template ending with "atom", e.g., "templates/default.atom".

+Megaera will recursively sanitize the response.
+You can (and should) define custom `santize()` methods on your objects which return the data they want to be returned to the client in JSON or YAML cases.

 ## Tests

 Megaera is packaged with [unit tests](http://docs.python.org/library/unittest.html) in the `test/` directory.